Socret360/joint-khmer-word-segmentation-and-pos-tagging/README.md

 ## About Pretrained Weights

 You can access a pretrained weights [here](pretrained).
-The network was trained for 300 epochs on [khPOS's train.all2 dataset](https://github.com/ye-kyaw-thu/khPOS).
+The network was trained for 12 epochs on a modified version of the [khPOS's train.all2 dataset](https://github.com/ye-kyaw-thu/khPOS).
+The original data consists of 12000 sentences.
+However, for the pretrained weights, the sentences is splitted into sentences chunks.
+The resulting dataset consists of 2,172,051 samples.
+See [utils/prepare_khpos_dataset.py](utils/prepare_khpos_dataset.py) to understand the data conversion process.

 ## Converting Pretrained Weights